UN Agency Says World Had Plenty of Time to Fight Virus

 When asked if the agency was investigating the possibility that that virus had escaped the laboratory, Dr. Michael Ryan, the head of emergencies at the WHO, said scientists were certain the virus was not manufactured.
 He did not specify whether the agency was considering the possibility of its accidental release from the lab.

-“With regard to the origin of the virus in Wuhan, we have listened again and again to scientists who have looked at the [genetic] sequences” of the virus, Ryan said.
+“With regard to the origin of the virus in Wuhan, we have listened again and again to numerous scientists who have looked at the [genetic] sequences” of the virus, Ryan said.
 “We are assured that this virus is natural in origin.”

 He said the agency is keenly interested in knowing how the virus may have passed from an animal to humans.
 Scientists believe this novel coronavirus may have originated in a bat and infected humans through a different host species.